Wood Industry Information

 The UK wood industry is valued at over £7.6 billion per annum and is the fifth most important industry in the UK, with 17.1 million cubic metres a year of wood and panels produced annually.
-Here we provide more information about wood resources and the wood industry.
+Here is provided more information about wood resources and the wood industry.

 Wood as a material

 Wood industry materials include softwoods used for paper, panels, veneer sawn boards and biomass.
 Hardwoods are used for sawn timber, veneers and biomass.
 Other resources include bamboo and other woody materials and derivatives such as cork and flax residues

 Wood has very good strength for its weight, making it highly prized for home-build plane construction and for musical instruments.

 Most constructional timbers are softwoods with relatively modest strength.
 Hardwoods are stronger and with very strong tropical hardwoods where maximum strength is needed, e.g., dockyards.
 Whether a length of oak timber or an engineered wood product such as glulam, cross-laminated timber or laminated veneer lumber, it is important to know the properties of the wood to fit the product.

 Trees are processed into other products by a variety of primary processes including bark removal and chipping.
 Secondary processes achieve accurate dimensions and good surface finish, before a final finish is applied to control colour and preserve lifetime of the product.

 The wood industry dries timber by kiln or air drying.
 The time taken is dependent on the wood species and can be days or months.
 Wood must be dried to a moisture content suitable to the environment in which it will be installed so that it does not shrink or swell.
 Drying makes the wood stronger and harder and may protect against decay.

 Sawing, planing, moulding, finishing are all timber machining processes used by the wood industry to create the design resources required.
 The primary process is to saw logs into flat and square edged boards.
 The secondary processing is precision sawing and milling to include planing, routing and chipping.